Gold ticks up, but still bound for weekly dip on hawkish Fed tilt

 While gold has shed 15% since its March peak after the Fed began tightening monetary policy, it has gained about 8% since the beginning of November as markets started pricing in a slower pace of rate hikes.

-The dollar index fell, making bullion cheaper for overseas buyers.
-But the currency was still headed for a weekly rise as hawkish remarks from Fed officials put the brakes on a pullback triggered by the softer inflation data last week.
+The dollar index fell, making bullion cheaper for overseas buyers yet was headed for a weekly rise.

 Markets currently see an 87% chance of a 50-basis point hike at the Fed's December meeting.